top of page

 The southern summit of mount Aragats is just a few meters away

-For those seeking a challenging yet rewarding adventure, a hike up Southern Aragats is a must.
-The route to the southern summit begins at Lake Kari, offering an accessible and moderately challenging ascent.
+For those seeking a moderate yet rewarding adventure, hiking to the Southern Summit of Aragats (3888m) is a must.
+The route to the southern summit begins at Lake Kari (3200m), offering an accessible and moderately challenging ascent.
 This 5.5 km trail features an elevation gain of 688 meters, making it an ideal choice for those interested in hiking in Armenia.
 Known for its scenic beauty and ease of access, this trail is a highlight of outdoor tours in Armenia.

-For those with hiking experience, I recommend tackling the Western Summit, particularly when snow conditions are manageable (typically from mid-May to July melting snow can affect movement on the slopes).
-While this route is more challenging than the southern summit, the panoramic views make the effort worthwhile.
-The trail stretches 6.5 km one way and features an elevation gain of 800 meters.
-Although steep, it is achievable for those in good physical condition without requiring technical skills.
+For those with hiking experience, I recommend tackling the Western Summit (3995m), particularly when snow conditions are manageable (typically from mid-May to July melting snow can affect movement on the slopes).
+While this route is more challenging than the Southern summit, the panoramic views make the effort worthwhile.
+The trail stretches 6.5 km one way and features an elevation gain of 800 meters when starting from lake Kari (3200m).
+Although the terrain is steep and unstable, it is manageable for those in good physical condition and does not require technical climbing skills.

-For experienced hikers, the Northern Summit (highest point in Armenia) presents a more demanding climb with steep paths and slippery slopes during descent, rewarding you with breathtaking panoramic views of the entire region.
-Hikes can commence from either Gegharot Waterfall or Lake Kari.
+For experienced hikers, the Northern Summit (4,090 m), the highest point in Armenia, presents a more challenging climb with steep paths and slippery slopes during the descent.
+The effort is rewarded with breathtaking panoramic views of the entire region.
+Hikes can begin from either Gegharot Waterfall (3,000 m) or Lake Kari (3,200 m).

 If you have the stamina, consider combining the Eastern Summit with an ascent to the Northern Summit.
 However, be cautious of the main challenge at this summit: falling rocks.
 The lead climber should remain vigilant for those ascending behind.